-The Chimu Kingdom reached its apogee in the 15th century, not long before falling to the Incas.
+The Chimú Kingdom reached its peak during the 15th century, not long before falling to the Incas.
 Its capital Chan Chan, located in the once fertile river valley of Moche or Santa Catalina in northern Peru, was the largest earthen architecture city in pre-Columbian America.

-The ruins of Chan Chan cover almost 14 sq mi (36 sq km).
+The ruins of Chan Chan cover almost 36 sq km (14 sq mi).
 The monumental zone of around 6 sq km (2.3 sq mi) in the center of the once 20 sq km (7.7 sq mi) city, comprises nine large rectangular complexes ('citadels' or 'palaces') delineated by high thick earthen walls.

 Within these units, buildings including temples, dwellings, storehouses are arranged around open spaces, together with reservoirs, and funeral platforms.
-The earthen walls of the buildings were often decorated with friezes representing abstract motifs, and anthropomorphical and zoomorphical subjects.
+The earthen walls of the buildings were often decorated with friezes representing abstract motifs as well as anthropomorphical and zoomorphical subjects.